Lets breakdown Hybrid Securities

 Features and characteristics

 Hybrid securities are a combination of both equity and bond securities, with returns based on the performance of underlying assets.
-To fully understand how they work, there’s a number of important features and characteristics you need to know.
+To fully understand how they work, there are a number of important features and characteristics you need to know.

 A popular option for investors looking for trades with regular income sources, hybrid securities generally offer monthly or quarterly payments in the form of dividends or interest.
 While there are some circumstances where issuers can defer these payments, they are always paid out to investors as a priority before any common stockholders can receive their dividends.